vipr-solutions/CodeChallenge/README.md

-# VIPR Code Challenge - Movie Review API & Frontend Viewer
+# VIPR Code Challenge
+## TV & Movie Review API & Frontend Viewer
 Develop a TV & movie review application consisting of:

 1. A REST API to store and retrieve reviews